Instrumental Variable Estimation for Compositional Treatments: Introduction and Motivation

-One major hurdle in answering such causal questions are potential unobserved confounders.
-The human microbiome co-evolves with its host and the external environment, for example through diet, activity, climate, or geography, leading to plentiful microbiome-host-environment interactions \citep{Vujkovic-Cvijin2020}.
+While researchers continue to develop predictive methods for compositional data \citep{huang2023supervised}, in most scientific contexts causal effects are of greater interest.
+For example, the human microbiome co-evolves with its host and the external environment through diet, activity, climate, or geography, etc. leading to plentiful microbiome-host-environment interactions \citep{Vujkovic-Cvijin2020}.
 Carefully designed studies may allow us to control for certain environmental factors and specifics of the host.
-Two recent works studied the causal mediation effect of the microbiome on health-related outcomes, assuming all relevant covariates are observed and can be controlled for \citep{Sohn2019,Wang2020}.
+In fact, several recent works studied the causal mediation effect of the microbiome on health-related outcomes, assuming all relevant covariates are observed and can be controlled for \citep{Sohn2019,carter2020information,Wang2020,xia2021mediation,sohn2022compositional,wang2023mediation,zhang2020mediation}, or vice versa, the effect of environmental factors on the microbiome \citep{sommer2022randomization}.
 However, in practice there is little hope of measuring \emph{all} latent factors in these complex interactions.
-The cause-effect estimation task is thus fundamentally limited by \emph{unobserved confounding}.
+In such a situation, a purely predictive model will suffer from bias due to the unobserved confounders.
+Such unobserved confounders are a major hurdle in cause-effect estimation broadly and also specifically for compositional causes.

-More specifically, without further assumptions, the direct causal effect $X \to Y$ is not identified from observational data in the presence of unobserved confounding $X \leftarrow U \to Y$ \citep{pearl2009causality}.\footnote{We typically interpret upper-case letters such as $X$ as random variables and use lower-case letters such as $x \in \simp^{p-1}$ for a specific realization of $X$.} One common way to nevertheless identify the causal effect from purely observational data is through so-called instrumental variables \citep{angrist2008mostly}.
-An \emph{instrumental variable} $Z$ is a variable that has an effect on the cause $X$ ($Z \to X$), but is independent of the confounder ($Z \indep U$), and conditionally independent of the outcome given the cause and the confounders ($Z \indep Y \given \{U, X\}$).
+Concretely, without further assumptions, the direct causal effect $X \to Y$ is not identified from observational data in the presence of unobserved confounding $X \leftarrow U \to Y$ \citep{pearl2009causality}.
+One common way to still identify the causal effect from purely observational data is through so-called instrumental variables (IV) \citep{angrist2008mostly}.
+An \emph{instrumental variable} $Z$ is a variable that has an effect on the cause $X$ ($Z \to X$), but is independent of the confounder ($Z \indep U$), and conditionally independent of the outcome given the cause and the confounder ($Z \indep Y \mid \{U, X\}$).
 In practice, it can be hard to find valid instruments for a target effect \citep{hernan2006instruments}, but when they do exist, instrumental variables often render efficient cause-effect estimation possible.